About USC Gould

 While teaching at USC, she also served as a staff attorney assigned to United States Magistrate Judge Jay Gandhi.
 Before that, she was a law clerk for United States Magistrate Judge Carolyn Turchin from 2005-2008.
 During her time at the U.S. District Court, she developed an expertise in federal habeas corpus, civil rights, and Social Security appeals.

-Carroll’s experience also includes a decade of practice as a civil litigator in Los Angeles in the areas of business, antitrust, and insurance coverage litigation, and the defense of mass tort actions.
+Carroll’s experience also includes a decade of practice as a civil litigator in Los Angeles in the areas of business, insurance coverage litigation, and the defense of mass tort actions.
 From 1996-2001, she was an associate at Howrey LLP and was promoted to partner in 2002.
 She was named “Pro Bono Partner of the Year” for the Los Angeles office in 2003.
 Before joining Howrey, she was an associate at Brobeck, Phleger & Harrison.

 She received her BS in Psychology with highest honors from the UC Davis.
 She received her JD from Boalt Hall School of Law at UC Berkeley.